Chakradhar-Chinni/Chakradhar-Chinni/README.md

-- 👋 Hi, I’m @Chakradhar-Chinni
+- 👋 Hi, I’m Chakradhar Chinni
 - I'm a pre-final a year student
 - 👀 I’m interested in Networking and Java Full Stack Development
 - 🌱 I’m currently working on Django and Chrome Extensions